I have a solution: we kill ourselves. End it all. Who needs it anyway?

 But Wordsworth, who said that “poetry is the spontaneous overflow of feelings: it takes its origin from emotion recollected in tranquility” (Preface to Lyrical Ballads, 1802) was more than right.

-We sit and wonder why the world grins and smirks at us with a manner approaching derision
+We sit and wonder why the world grins and smirks at us with a manner approaching derision.

 It is because we refuse to allow our bodies and minds to be taken away – into a realm of Lovecraftian space – by the immortal Beauty that lands itself before us.